Meet Our Staff

 Director of Business Development

-Mike oversees community relations, marketing and public relations to ensure Lancaster Behavioral Health Hospital is a valuable part of the fabric of the community within south central Pennsylvania.
-Mike has over 10 years of experience in the healthcare industry and joining the LBHH team provides the opportunity to bring new capabilities to the region.
-Serving on a number of community initiatives and leadership boards throughout central PA over the years, his work has helped to positively influence behavioral healthcare in the community he lives in.
-Mike earned his Bachelors of Science at Juniata College in Health Communications.
+He oversees community relations, marketing and public relations to ensure Lancaster Behavioral Health Hospital is a valuable part of south central Pennsylvania.
+In addition, he has volunteered for a number of community initiatives and has served on a variety of leadership boards over the years, his work has helped to positively influence behavioral healthcare throughout the region.

 Matthew Tamburrino, MHA